The Dos and Don’ts of Bear Country

 - Come in between a mother bear and her cubs

-Aside from sport hunting, the majority of bear deaths in recent years are due to the lack of education and irresponsibleness of humans in regards to food attracting bears to the area.
+Aside from sport hunting, the majority of bear deaths in recent years are due to the lack of education and irresponsibleness of humans in regard to food attracting bears to the area.
 But with the proper education, we can help protect the bears in Red River, NM.